mariajohnsamuel/health-check/README.md

 # health-check
 Script that check the health of my computer

+Hi getting started with remote access